Learning Spanish from Music Videos: Shakira’s “Ojos Así”

 Yesterday I met a sky without sun

-and a man without shame
+and a man without nation

 A saint in prison